electracoin-ECA/translectra/README.md

 ## Deploy

-Translectra is quite easy to deploy and just require environment variables as well as a Google  to be set in order to work (no need to touch the code at all if you use modern CI environments like Heroku).
+Translectra is quite easy to deploy and just require environment variables and a Google developer account to be set in order to work There is no need to touch the code at all if you use modern CI environments like Heroku.

 ### Setup Google signup/login